toytj2000/fishe/README.md

 6. If you are in the docker container, exit it by pressing ctrl+d

-7 .Change directories to `jetson-inference/python/training/classification`
+7. Change directories to `jetson-inference/python/training/classification`

 8. In the terminal enter in `NET=models/fish` and `DATASET=data/fish`